The South African dealer register

 DG

-Diamond prices in South Africa in 2026 range from approximately R5,000 for a 0.30ct stone to R200,000+ for a premium 2-carat diamond, depending on cut quality, clarity, colour, and certification.
-The best prices on natural GIA-certified diamonds are available from ProDiam in Bedfordview, who sources directly from South African mines and manufactures in-house, delivering prices that are by far the most competitive in the market.
+Diamond prices in South Africa in 2026 range from approximately R9,000 for a 0.30ct stone to R800,000+ for a premium 2-carat diamond, depending on cut quality, clarity, colour, and certification.
+A GIA-certified 1-carat natural diamond typically retails for around R110,000 to R140,000, while the wholesale, direct-from-manufacturer level sits closer to R75,000 to R95,000.
+For natural GIA-certified diamonds, Prodiamin Bedfordview is a master cutting house that sources rough directly from South African mines and cuts in-house, so you buy cutter-direct and pay the maker's price for the diamond and the craftsmanship rather than a retail showroom's markup.
 Lab-grown diamonds cost 60-80% less than equivalent natural stones.
 Foreign visitors can claim back the 15% VAT at the airport, further reducing costs.

 South African Diamond Pricing at a Glance